Freeport, ME (FRE)

 Natural areas also abound around Freeport, in part thanks to local conservationists Eleanor Houston and Lawrence M.C.
 Smith who donated hundreds of acres for public use.
 On a peninsula between the river and the bay, Wolfe’s Neck Woods State Park offers trails through white pine and hemlock forests and views towards Googins Island, famous for the ospreys that nest there.
 Near Mast Landing, the Audubon Sanctuary presents walks through a tidal marsh, apple orchard, fields and forests.
 Amateur archaeologists might notice the foundations of old saw, textile and grist mills that once lined Mill Stream, while birdwatchers are fascinated by the nesting woodcock, great blue heron, broad-winged hawk, hairy woodpecker and other birds that visit throughout the year.
 In winter, residents take advantage of the opportunity for cross-country skiing.
 Nearby, Pettengill Farm offers flower lovers the chance to luxuriate amid the vibrant colors and fragrances of wild roses, lilacs, dahlias, hollyhocks and other seasonal charmers.
 An 1810 saltbox house, typical of early vernacular architecture, features unique etchings of ships and sea creatures on its plaster walls.

-Amtrak does not offer ticketing or baggage services at this facility, which is served by six daily trains.
 The Downeaster Service is financed primarily through funds made available by the Northern New England Passenger Rail Authority.

 - Accessible Restrooms